The Rocky Mountain Branch of the IDA is proud to present Franklin J. Macon with our 2020 Extraordinary Perseverance Award!

 Franklin J. Macon

 Franklin J. Macon (Frank) is a Documented Tuskegee Airman and dyslexic.
-He grew up and still resides in Colorado Springs, Colorado.
+He grew up and and lived in Colorado Springs, Colorado.

-Frank’s wish is for all kids to live with purpose and conquer their challenges.
+Frank’s wish was for all kids to live with purpose and conquer their challenges.

-What makes Frank an expert?
-Nearly 96 years of life accomplishments and history.
+What made Frank an expert?
+97 years of life accomplishments and history.

 Believe in yourself